Shailu4u/ng-masonry-grid/README.md

 // or

-useAnimation = true;  // default animation options will be applied if you do not provide scrollAnimationOptions
+useAnimation = true;  // true/false  default: true,  default animation options will be applied if you do not provide scrollAnimationOptions

 masonryOptions = {
    transitionDuration: '0.4s', // Duration of the transition when items change position or appearance, set in a CSS time format.
 Default: transitionDuration: '0.4s'